llluper/LoanManagementSystemUI/README.md

 # LoanManagementSystemUI

-The user interface for the Loan Management System project, to be used with LoanManagementSystemWebApi.
+The user interface to be used with the LoanManagementSystemWebApi repository.
 ## Project setup
 ```
 yarn install